wolandmargarita/gpt2-finetune-novel-colors/README.md

 # gpt2-finetune-novel-colors
-This is a GPT2 language model tuned on color names and their hexadecimal values to produce novel colors and names
+This is a GPT2 language model written in PyTorch and tuned on color names and their hexadecimal values to produce novel colors and names